Khawn2u/EmbeddingSemanticChunker/README.md

 I would like to update this to give a binary tree of the merges, as that can be searched really well with very high quality results I bet.

 ## Neat properties
 Here is a corrolation graph between all of the sentince vectors.
-You can see squares that represent diffrent topics along the diaginal.
+You can see squares that represent slightly diffrent nuanced topics along the diaginal.
 Super cool
 ![Image](/Figure.png)